rajatmodi62/paper_notes/README.md

 - biological intelligence
 - cognitive sciences

-deep learning is not mentioned here since learning need not be deep (although it seems to be what all the craze is about now.)
-Perhaps, future shall have an interesting thing in store for us.
-All the best,
+deep learning is not mentioned here since learning need not be deep (although it seems to be what all the craze is about as of 2023.).
+I categorize it into a form of machine learning.
+Perhaps, future shall have an interesting thing in store for us (which i wont say much about until some of my experiments work).

+All the best, and i hope you get a chance to do some great work in the future.

+After all: "Man Maketh Machine".